smidig/conference-app/README.md

 * Rails: rails-3.2.10

 ### Ruby Version Manager (RVM)
-We expects all the user's to use rvm to handle their ruby version and
+We expects all the user's to use rvm to handle their ruby version, rails and gems.
+Check out [https://rvm.io](https://rvm.io) for all the details.

 #### Installation of rvm
 The easy way to set up rvm with correct ruby and rails: